Tayoso/openreach_case_study/README.md

 #### Microservice architecture

 It is important to think of our products as customer-driven not data-driven because we are building products that are useful to the customers (focus is on customers) and not products that we can build from the data.
-A microservice-based framework is different from a monolithic architecture.
-One key merit is microservices are isolated but part of a bigger service, if one microservice breaks down it does not affect the other service.
+The model(s) will be served via microservices with a front-end hosted on GCP App Engine.

-With a REST APIs, the users of this product from different regions of Openreach can use this service with zero conflict.
+With REST APIs, the users of this product from different regions of Openreach can use this service with zero conflict.

 ![Microservice based framework, Phase 2](architecture/images/microservices.png)